 The Song of Solomon is one of my favourite books in the Bible, although a lot of its content is still a mystery to me.
 I love reading commentaries on it and am always curious at their interpretation.

 My favourite so far are the sermons by C.H.
-Spurgeon, the famous English preacher from the 1800s.
-Although he preached over 150 years ago, his sermons on the Song of Solomon seem so timely and relevant to me today and I can feel the Holy Spirit when reading those lines.
+Spurgeon, the famous English Baptist preacher from the 1800s.
+Although he preached over 150 years ago, his sermons seem so timely and relevant today.

 The following thoughts I wrote down after reading his sermon on the above passage.